Why continuous deployment?

 2 Feature flagging: Keep control of each new feature

-The goal of continuous feature deployment is to ensure that features work correctly and satisfy users.
+The goal of continuous feature deployment is to ensure that features work correctly and satisfy end users.

 Feature flagging enables you to flag part of your code so that you retain control over a feature and can decide on its deployment or activation.
 You can roll out the configuration in “Deactivated” mode for all your visitors, then with a simple “On” switch, activate it in production for a reduced percentage of your visitors.

 If you see that a feature or a script is not performing as well as you’d hoped, simply deactivate it to prevent it from impacting your results.
-You can then modify and tweak the code before reactivating the feature.
+You can then modify and tweak the code before reactivating the feature or doing a rollout.

 3 Canary releases: Test your features on a small portion of your audience